 Removal of an Executive Committee Member

-Following the presentation of all information and discussion, a motion must be made.
-There are two possible motions that will be considered.
+Following the presentation of all information and discussion, one of two possible motions will be considered.

-- A motion to close the investigation due to lack of evidence.
+- A motion to close the investigation due to insuffcient evidence.

 - A motion to remove the member from the Executive Committee.

-If a member of the Executive Committee has been removed, the vacancy may be filled in accordance with Section II of the Senate Rules.
+If a member of the Executive Committee has been removed, the vacancy may be filled in accordance with Section II of the ASCCC Rules.

 Approved by ASCCC Executive Committee April 2021